 The following summary should be read in conjunction with the consolidated financial statements and related notes contained herein.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 1.
 Business."

 The Company reports on a fiscal year that ends on the Saturday closest to December 31st.
-Each quarter generally consists of thirteen weeks.
-As a result of the 2009 fiscal year ending January 2, 2010, the quarter ended January 2, 2010, consisted of fourteen weeks, resulting in a 53-week year.
+Each quarter consists of thirteen weeks.